YevgenyY/rust_vs_cpp/README.md

 }
 ```

+Have a look at a very interesting article from RUSTLOG [Why is a Rust executable large?](https://lifthrasiir.github.io/rustlog/why-is-a-rust-executable-large.html)
 The size of executable is:  263280 bytes.
 In case we use *--opt-level=s or z* compiler's options the size reduces slightly.

 Have a look at dynamic section of executable.